top of page

 Measurable over Immeasurable

 The thing I love about weight training is that it is so easy to gauge if you are improving.
-If you're playing a more tactical/skill-based sport, particularly a team sport, it can be a lot hazier to determine if you've improved.
-Whereas in strength training, you simply have to look at the numbers and whether they've increased.
-This is a very easy thing to do if you are using free weights.
+If you're playing a more tactical/skill-based sport, particularly a team sport, it can be a lot harder to measure progress.
+This is a very easy thing to do if you are using free weights and machines.
 However, it becomes harder when using exercises with bands or your own bodyweight.
 For example, let's imagine you want to use a band for a deadlift.
 This presents a few problems.
-For one thing. the band tension is higher at the top than the bottom.
+For one, the band tension is higher at the top than the bottom.
 Secondly, the tension will vary depending on the precise amount you choke down on the band.
 You also have the issue of the band's elasticity fading over time.
 Another example is a ring row.
 The resistance used in this exercise is going to vary depending on how low the rings are, the angle you have your body at, and your current body weight.
 Now, I concede that these are all factors that could be measured, but damn is it a lot more work than just doing your deadlifts with a bar and your rows with a dumbbell.
-I will at times use some exercises that aren't feasible to measure precisely, but they are always a stepping stone to a better exercise, or because of some limitation the client has.
+I will at times use some exercises that aren't feasible to measure precisely, but they are always a stepping stone to a better exercise, or because of some limitation the client has (time, equipment, goals etc).

 Single post: Blog Single Post Widget